 How to Care for Down Bedding

 As long as you follow those rules, you’ll only have to wash them once every season or so.
 While you could take them to get professionally cleaned, our all natural down and hypoallergenic down alternative filling are machine washable.
-It’s actually the cover material that makes a Duvet dry clean only.* So here’s our cheat sheet on how to properly clean your bedding basics at home… *Our mattress toppers are dry clean only.
+It’s actually the cover material that makes a duvet dry clean only.* So here’s our cheat sheet on how to properly clean your bedding basics at home… *Our mattress toppers are dry clean only.

 You can spot-treat the way you would with most laundry stains.
 Pull the cover away from the filling, dampen the area you want to treat, and rub in a small amount of detergent (see the next step for what kind) until it begins to foam.
 Let it sit overnight for extra potency.
-If you’re not washing the entire Duvet, simply rinse that section until the suds are completely gone and let it fully dry before using again.
+If you’re not washing the entire duvet insert, simply rinse that section until the suds are completely gone and let it fully dry before using again.
 You’ll want to first test the treatment in an inconspicuous area to make sure it doesn’t leave a ring.

 A good down blanket is incredibly breathable, so it’s totally reasonable to use one year-round.
 If you are going to store it for the summer, do so in a cotton bag or roll it into a cotton sheet.
-We recommend waiting a couple weeks, even up to a month, before packing a freshly washed Duvet to ensure it’s completely dry.
+We recommend waiting a couple weeks, even up to a month, before packing a freshly washed duvet insert to ensure it’s completely dry.
 When you unpack it, just give it a few shakes to fluff the down, and you’ll be good to go.